wp-plugins/tinymce-advanced/readme.txt

 New in version 2.2: Deactivate/Uninstall option page, font size drop-down menu and other small changes.

 New in version 3.0: Support for WordPress 2.5 and TinyMCE 3.0.

+New in version 3.0.1: Compatibility with WordPress 2.5.1 and TinyMCE 3.0.7, dded option to disable the removal of P and BR tags when saving and in the HTML editor (autop), added two more buttons to the HTML editor: autop and undo, fixed the removal of non-default TinyMCE buttons.

 **Language Support:** The plugin interface in only in English, but the TinyMCE plugins include several translations: German, French, Italian, Spanish, Portuguese, Russian, Chinese and Japanese.
 More translations are available at the [TinyMCE web site](http://services.moxiecode.com/i18n/).